Collection Development Guide

 └── module_utils

-Reusable code and utilities must be added in the module_utils
+Reusable code and utilities must be added in the module_utils directory.

 When these utils are needed e.g. in modules they must be imported using the

-FQCN e.g. from ansible_collections.puzzle.opnsense.plugins.module_utils.xml_utils import XMLParser
+FQCN e.g. from ansible_collections.puzzle.opnsense.plugins.module_utils.xml_utils import XMLParser.

 The official Ansible Documentation (Collection Structure) provides further reference regarding collection structure guidelines.